If you’ve ever offered to sell something for a friend for a cut of the profits, congratulations you’ve been a part of a consignment sale.

 - Gets product visibility.
 More customers can be exposed to a supplier's product through consignment than if it was distributed through traditional methods.

 - Reduces inventory costs.
-You should have enough inventory to cover life cycle inventory and any safety stock or anticipation inventory.
+You should have enough inventory to cover sell through and any safety stock or anticipation inventory.
+If you find yourself with inventory issues, it might be time to switch to the inventory cycle count method.
 Holding a large amount of merchandise inventory is expensive.
 With consignment, all storage costs are the responsibility of the retailer.

 - Gives insight into product trends.
 Suppliers can track their consigned inventory sales to discover what products convert and within how long.
 This allows a supplier to invest in the right good and only hold the most beneficial raw materials inventory to make the most profit.